avadev/Avalara-AvaTax-for-Magento2/docs/getting-started.md

 There are two versions of this extension:

-* 2.x.x Release Candidate (beta) - This version contains the following enhancements to this extension: [Customs, Duty & Import Tax](./customs-duty-import-tax.md) and [Document Management](./document-management.md).
+* 2.x.x Release Candidate - This version contains the following enhancements to this extension: [Customs, Duty & Import Tax](./customs-duty-import-tax.md) and [Document Management](./document-management.md).
 If you'd like to use this version of the extension, you will need to work with your Avalara support representative to ensure your account has these features activated.
-These features are currently in beta.
 Please report issues by [creating Github issues](https://github.com/classyllama/ClassyLlama_AvaTax/issues).
 * 1.x.x Stable - This version supports Sales Tax & Address Validation.
 If you don't need any of the new features present in 2.x.x, you should install this version.

 #### Install via Composer